DannyyDing/Bank-project/Goal 2/README.md

 There are many methods for fitting functions to a single variable.
 For example, we could struct data manually, like linear, higher-order or non-linear functions.
 In these methods, however, no matter how intentive we are when we allocate the functions, it is highly possible that they do not reflect the real world.
-Admittedly, **it might be easier for us to check the result given by structed data we create, and the result given by SHAP** (it is easy because WE KNOW what we used to struct the data, the only thing we need to do is to check whether these features would be given by SHAP, then everything is done),
+The aim for us is to get what kind of features is important.
+Admittedly, **it might be easier for us to check the result given by structed data we create, and the result given by SHAP**
+(it is easy because WE KNOW what we used to struct the data, the only thing we need to do is to check whether these features would be given by SHAP, then everything is done),
-***but the fatal issue is that it deviates from reality***.
+***but the fatal issue is that it deviates from reality, where linear, high-order or non-linear functions might be present at the same time***.
 Then, however easy it might be to use this method, it is not meaningful at all.
-In `GAM`, A `natural spline` is a kind of **regression spline**, i.e., we require:
+We use `GAM (thin-plate regression spline)` to tackle this issue.
+In `GAM`, A `natural spline` is a kind of `regression spline`, i.e., we require:

 * continuity at the knot
 * continuity in the first derivative at the knot, and